rrich360/Apache2.4-PHP7-MySQL-phpMyAdmin-manual-configuration/README.md

-5.Installation PHP 7 on Windows
+5.Installation PHP 7 on Windows...

 5.1-->	In the c:\Server\bin\ create new PHP folder and copy there the contents of php-7.1.1RC1-Win32-VC14-x64.zip.